meysubb/meysubb.github.io/_posts/2018-11-11-Mid_Major_Stock_Exchange.md

 In my case, I wanted to optimize returns on mid-major teams.
-Here is where I encountered the first problem, this is the pre-season and we have not had any games (or previous history in the game) to identify returns.
+Here is where I encountered the first problem, this is the pre-season and we have not had any games (or previous history in this game) to identify returns.
 However, if I can correlate team rankings (created from analytics methods) with the cost set it’s possible to estimate potential returns.